damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/README.md

 *Why did we start this documentation for design reuse project?*

+Open source promotes the openess and accessibility of all useful information for studying, modifying or repicating a piece of software or hardware.
+The *reuse* of existing designs is therefore a fundamental requirement for open source.
 This project is motivated by the poor documentation practices observed in web-based open source hardware projects.
-Indeed, the lack of standardised open source hardware documentation guidelines make the reuse - with or without modification - of the solution cumbersome.
+Indeed, the lack of standardised open source hardware documentation guidelines make the reuse of the solutions very problematic.
+We are closely working with the promoters of the [DIN SPEC 3105 standard](https://wiki.opensourceecology.org/wiki/DIN_SPEC_3105) to develop useful documetation guidelines and templates.

 ## Goals

 *What does this project provide?*

 This project delivers a template standing as a minimum viable documentation for open source hardware.
 By cloning this repository, any maker will be able to fill in the template provided in the folder entitled "Documentation".